oracle-livelabs/apex/apex-professional-hol22/9-running-the-app/9-running-the-app.md

 5. **Delay in Feedback Response:** As a patient, after receiving a Feedback Request, do not act on the task.
 Observe the workflow completion, and after 12 hours, 'Thank You' email is not received.

 ## Summary

 In this hands-on lab, you learned how to:

 - Automate business processes using APEX Workflows.
 - Define workflow activities, variables, parameters, additional data, and connections.
 - Start a new workflow through a Page Process.
 - Monitor the progress of initiated workflows.

 ## Acknowledgements

 - **Author(s)** - Roopesh Thokala, Senior Product Manager; Ananya Chatterjee, Consulting Member of Technical Staff.
-- **Last Updated By/Date** - Roopesh Thokala, Senior Product Manager, December 2023
+- **Last Updated By/Date** - Ankita Beri, Product Manager, December 2024